0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 # Blockchain

-The Miden blockchain protocol describes the process of how [state](state.md) progresses. `Block`s in Miden are containers that aggregate account state changes and their proofs, together with created and consumed notes.
-For every `Block`, there is a `Block` proof that attests to the correctness of all state transitions it contains.
+The Miden blockchain protocol describes how the [state](state.md) progresses.
+In Miden, `Block`s are containers that aggregate account state changes and their proofs, together with created and consumed notes.
+Each `Block` is accompanied by a corresponding proof that attests to the correctness of all state transitions it contains.

 `Block`s represent the delta of the global [state](state.md) between two time periods.
-One can derive the current global state, by applying all the blocks to the genesis state.
+The current global state can be derived by applying all the blocks to the genesis state.

 Miden's blockchain protocol aims for the following:

 - **Proven transactions**: All included transactions have already been proven and verified when they reach the block.
 - **Fast genesis syncing**: New nodes efficiently sync to the network through a multi-step process:

-1. Download historical `Block`s from genesis to present
+  1. Download historical `Block`s from genesis to the present.
-2. Verify zero-knowledge proofs for all `Block`s
+  2. Verify zero-knowledge proofs for all `Block`s.
-3. Retrieve current state data (accounts, notes, and nullifiers)
+  3. Retrieve current state data (accounts, notes, and nullifiers).
-4. Validate that the downloaded state matches the latest `Block`'s state commitment
+  4. Validate that the downloaded state matches the latest `Block`'s state commitment.

 This approach enables near-instant blockchain syncing by verifying `Block` proofs rather than re-executing individual transactions, resulting in exponentially faster performance.
-Hence state sync is dominated by the time needed to download the data.
+Consequently, state sync is dominated by the time needed to download the data.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/execution.png" style="width:70%;" alt="Execution diagram"/>